Home > Eating In > Entrees > Mom’s Italian Gravy

 Instructions

-• In a Dutch oven heat and add 1 to 2 ounces of olive oil on medium-high heat.
-Add the sausage uncut and brown on all sides.
+• Heat a Dutch oven or large pot over medium-high heat.
+Add 1 to 2 ounces of olive oil.
+Once the olive oil is hot, add the sausage uncut and brown on all sides.

 • Cut the rib tips between the bones creating 1½ to 2-inch cubes.